-Cybercriminals and hackers are always trolling businesses.
-They exploit common mistakes and flaws to systems, then steal or hold the business ransom.
-These scenarios are increasing and at an alarming rate, so don’t let your business be an easy target of cyber crime and learn to tackle cyber security threats.
+Cybercriminals and hackers are always trying to compromise businesses.
+They exploit common cyber security mistakes and flaws to systems, then steal or hold the business data ransom.
+These scenarios are increasing at an alarming rate, so don’t let your business be an easy target of cyber crime and learn to tackle cyber security threats.

 When new threats emerge, it’s tempting to implement new measures on top of existing ones, without better planning.
 How will these integrate?
 Each measure has its own set of alerts, dashboards, and so on, which means more things to stay on top of.
 The lack of integration will make it difficult to see threats holistically and even harder to respond quickly.

 The fix: Look for measures that are designed to work together and integrate with your existing systems.

 A lot of businesses have limited IT security specialist resources in house.
 Everyone is focused on the business and activities, rather than security.
 There is a common feeling of "that won't happen to us" and cyber criminals rely on that attitude being prevalent.

 The fix: Reach out for help!
 Consider partnering with a specialist provider who can give you guidance and show you areas for improvement.
 They might suggest implementing automated, software-based processes that can monitor your systems continuously and take action when a cyber threat is detected.

 How many ways do you access your business data?
 Almost every employee in the modern workplace has at least 1 laptop, a personal or business smart phone, and a tablet; especially during remote times.
 Hackers are smart and attempt access through many possible endpoints.

 The fix: Endpoint management tools can eliminate the complexity of multiple user credentials by giving each employee a single, secure identity to access all your network resources.
 Tools like Multi-Factor and Two-Factor Authentication offer another layer of information security.

 - You’re not “too small” to be a target